nikuzejl/MedData/README.md

-This Android app was developped to emulate how users can:
-    manage their medical records
-    keep track of their medical history
+This Android app was developped to emulate how users can manage their medical records and keep track of their medical history